Andreas691667/Digital_Twin_UR/README.md

 - -ms: The mitigation strategy to use for handling missing blocks.
 Options are: 'shift' for shifting the block origins and 'stock' for using the stock.
 - -key (optional): The key to prepend on log files.

+**NOTE:** Approach '1' is currently not implemented in the main branch and should not be used.

 **Terminal 2 (Robot Connection Manager)**
 ```bash
 cd src/robot_connection_manager